MeredithCorpOSS/wordcamp-london-2016-coding-challenge/readme.md

 __Enter here: http://j.mp/TimeUKCodeComp__

-It is a sample [Echo.js](http://toddmotto.com/echo-js-simple-javascript-image-lazy-loading/) based lazy load plugin for WordPress with some failing tests, see if you can fix them and send us a PR to win a Raspberry Pi 3.
+It is a sample [Echo.js](http://toddmotto.com/echo-js-simple-javascript-image-lazy-loading/) based lazy load plugin for WordPress with some failing tests, see if you can fix them and send us a PR to win a Raspberry Pi 3 or 6 months Spotify subscription.
+Don't worry if you can't get them all passing, just send us your best effort.

 It is built using the WordPress coding standards, is designed to be very lite weight on system resources.